SenciZ/SenciZ/README.md

 ![Senad sitting at workstation](senadzenkovicdeveloper.svg)
 ### I'm a Full Stack Developer, who loves learning the endless technologies that Tech has to offer and collaborating with likeminded developers!

-Current DevMountain Student foucused on the Full Stack Web Development.
+Current DevMountain Student focused on the Full Stack Web Development.
 I’m currently focusing on Algorithms, Building web applications, TypeScript, Next.js.
 I’m looking to collaborate with other passionate developers.
-My 2022 Goals are: ~~Finish Lambda School's Web Development Program.~~ ~~500+ Github contributions.~~ ~~750+ Github contributions.~~ Contribute to Open Source projects.
+My 2022 Goals are: Contribute to Open Source projects.
 Learn More About - TypeScript, Next.js

 ## Languages and Tools that I use: